 Vibe Quality, Intensity, and Patterns

 First – the absolute most important part of any vibrator.
 The vibes!

 Ya, Mona’s got it.
-Personally, I never need more power than the Mona can give on its high settings.
-The Mona’s powerful rumbly vibes are actually what taught me I could have multiple orgasms so I’m personally a fan of this toy.
-Unless you crave really intense power like you’d get from a plug-in wand vibrator – the Mona will probably deliver for you.
-Here’s what one Reddit user had to say comparing their wand vibrator and the Mona.
+Personally, I never need more power than the Mona 2 can give on its high settings.
+Her powerful, rumbly vibes are actually what taught me I could have multiple orgasms so I’m personally a fan of this toy.
+Unless you crave really intense vibration power like you’d get from a plug-in wand vibrator – the Mona 2 will probably deliver for you.
+Here’s what one Reddit user had to say comparing their wand vibrator and the Mona 2.

 When I start playing, I keep it vibrating on the lower power levels until my body’s heated up and ready to go!
 If you prefer less intensity, you could definitely stay there and ride the low rumbly vibes til the end.

-There’s six different vibration patterns from a constant buzz to a rolling wavelike pattern.
+There are six different vibration patterns from a constant buzz to a rolling wave-like pattern.
 You can cycle through them with the buttons on the handle.
 If you have lube on your fingers they can be a bit tricky to press, but I never have difficulties any other time.

 When I’m getting close – if I’m really worked up and just want to get there – constant vibration at high power does the job for me every time.
 But if I’m in the mood to make it last, the rolling wave setting is a great way to tease and edge for a bit before letting myself finish.